manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 }
 ```

-Now if the Cabal broadcasts this transaction with a arbitrage order, the transaction contains 2 orders:
+Now if the Cabal broadcasts this transaction with an arbitrage order, the transaction contains 2 orders:

-> Note: the transaction below is a mock up for the proposed *data fields*
+> Note: the transaction below is a mock-up for the proposed *data fields*

 ```jsx